peteroupc/peteroupc.github.io/graphics.md

 [^50]: By contrast, 3-D video cards have been offered for professional-use computers since the mid-1980s; the first such cards for PCs that supported real-time display were [**introduced in 1988**](https://retro.swarm.cz/sgi-irisvision-add-in-3d-accelerator-for-pc-1990/).

 [^51]: _Quake_ (1996) also employed _subdivision rasterization_ for drawing small and relatively distant triangles whose vertices are rounded to integers, an algorithm likewise in scope here (_Michael Abrash's Graphics Programming Black Book_, chapter 69).
+Antialiasing "[**didn’t appear in home console graphics architectures**](https://imagequalitymatters.blogspot.com/2011/01/retro-tech-analysis-virtua-racing-md-vs.html) until the debut of the \[Nintendo 64\] in late 1996".

 [^52]: CRT displays, or cathode-ray-tube displays, were the typical kind of computer monitors and TVs in the 1980s and 1990s.